Atanu Kumar Pati

-Atanu Kumar Pati is an Indian zoologist, serving as the Vice-Chancellor Gangadhar Meher University (GMU) Sambalpur, Odisha.
+Atanu Kumar Pati is an Indian zoologist, served as the Vice-Chancellor Gangadhar Meher University (GMU), Sambalpur, Odisha from 2017 till 2020.

 Early life and education

 Pati did his B.Sc. from Utkal University and M.Sc.
 (1977) and Ph.D.
 (1982) in Zoology from Banaras Hindu University.
 He has also received the UGC Research Award in 2002.
 He has also been elected as Fellow of the National Academy of Sciences, India (FNASc) in 2003.
-He presided the Indian Society for Chronobiology as its President from 2008 till 2017.
-He served the International Society of Subterranean Biology [Société Internationale de Biospéologie] as its Council Member, from 2004-2010.
+He presided the Indian Society for Chronobiology as its president from 2008 till 2017.
+He served the International Society of Subterranean Biology [Société Internationale de Biospéologie] as its Council Member, from 2004 to 2010.
 He is also Professor, Head, Dean, School of Life Sciences Pandit Ravishankar Shukla University (on lien).